WaylonWalker/waylonwalker.com/pages/blog/what-are-github-actions.md

 ---
 templateKey: blog-post
-related_post_label: Check out this related post
 tags:
 - actions
 title: What Are GitHub Actions
 date: 2020-03-16T05:00:00.000+00:00
 status: published
+cover: "/static/what-are-github-actions.png"

+---

-description: GitHub actions are an amazing tool that allows us to run code based on triggers inside of our repo.
+GitHub actions are an amazing tool that allows us to run code based on triggers inside of our repo.
 Their is a large and growing community of actions inside the marketplace to use with very little effort.
 Best of all they are free for public repositories, and private repos have a very generous free tier.
-cover: "/static/what-are-github-actions.png"

----
 <style>
 h2 img { width: 100%; box-shadow: .5rem .5rem 3rem #141F2D, -.5rem -.5rem 3rem rgba(255,255,255,.1);}
 img{ max-width: 100% !important;}